-If you have an existing part program which was written by hand or a CAD/CAM package then you load it into Mach2 using the File>Load G-code menu.
+If you have an existing part program which was written by hand or a CAD/CAM package then you load it into Mach3 using the Load G-Code button.
 You choose the file from a standard Windows file open dialog.
-Alternatively you can choose from a list of recently used files which is displayed by the Recent screen button.
+Alternatively you can choose from a list of recently used files which is displayed by the Recent Files screen button.